Alexiush/LOGQ/docs/knowledge_base_reference.md

 # Knowledge base

+> Reference does not provide full listing, but only mentioned parts, for full listing visit [LOGQ GitHub](https://github.com/Alexiush/LOGQ).

 ### Fact, Bound fact

 Fact - base class for facts.
 FactType method must return base type of the fact